-The firm has been helped by a lot of its products being virtual in nature and therefore relatively easy to manage.
-This hasn’t stopped the firm continuing to make progress in other areas – most notably waste management and reducing its actual carbon footprint rather than just off-setting it.
+The firm has been helped by a lot of its products being virtual in nature and, therefore, relatively easy to manage.
+This hasn’t stopped the firm from continuing to make progress in other areas – most notably waste management and reducing its actual carbon footprint rather than just off-setting it.

 Some of the other big tech firms have similarly deep pockets, and Apple and Google now challenge Microsoft for the title of the tech firm with the best CSR policy.
 Compared to other Fortune 500 companies, these three stand out as pioneers of modern CSR standards.